Questions About the John Wayne Gacy Murders Remain Unanswered

 In 2011, Cook County Sheriff Tom Dart announced that his office would be renewing the search for the identities of the 8 remaining unknown victims in the case.
 With new DNA technology available, the police exhumed the remains and asked anyone who knew of a young boy who went missing between 1970 and December 22 1978 to come forward.
 The following month, William George Bundy, who was 19 when he disappeared, was matched by the DNA of his sister to the 19th body recovered from Gacy’s crawl space.

-As John Wayne Gacy: Devil in Disguise shows, this exhumation and renewed DNA matching process complicated things for one family.
+This exhumation and renewed DNA matching process complicated things for one family.
 In 2012, Sherry Marino obtained permission to have her son Michael Marino’s grave exhumed, too.
 He had been identified as a Gacy victim in March of 1980, but she had always doubted the match due to discrepancies between her son’s dental records and the body found.
 The DNA of the exhumed body was not a match to her, and though her lawyers sent their findings to the police, the orthodontist who initially identified the body disputed that there is any discrepancy in Michael Marino’s case.
 The police still count Marino as a Gacy victim.

-The documentary raises questions beyond the Marino case, too.
+Peacock's 2021 documentary raises questions beyond the Marino case, too.
 It looks into David Cram and Michael Rossi, the two boys who worked with Gacy and moved into his home after his 1976 divorce.
 They dug the trenches in his crawl space during the time of the murders and covered the ground in lime to decrease the foul smell.
 They both testified against Gacy in court, saying they were told the crawl space was a plumbing project.
 In the new footage obtained for the documentary, Gacy claims that both men were involved with the murders, however he doesn't specify any other details.
 In an interview with Esquire, officer Michael Albrecht, who helped catch Gacy, says he believes the serial killer acted alone with no other accomplices.

-The documentary proposes that there could have been more victims, too.
+Peacock's documentary proposes that there could have been more victims, too.
 In it, former police officer Rafael Tovar recounts Gacy telling him that “45 sounds like a good number” when asked if there were more victims.
 When asked where the other 12 bodies might be, Gacy retorted, “No, that’s your job.
 You got to find out.”
 Gacy was an unreliable, serial liar who from after his initial confession up until his death denied any wrongdoing of most of the murders he was convicted of, but Tovar states that he believed Gacy was being honest at that moment.

 The documentary also features Bill Dorsch, a former Chicago homicide detective who knew John Wayne Gacy, and once saw him with a shovel in the middle of the night in the yard of his mother’s apartment building, where he kept the grounds in the 1970s.
 But when Dorsch called in to alert the police of this strange encounter after Gacy was arrested in 1978, the police did not immediately excavate the area.
 "I couldn't understand why anybody would not want to follow through on this," Dorsch told the Chicago Tribune in 2012.
 The documentary shows that the area was examined by radar and dug up in 1998 and 2013, although not in its entirety, and only in locations that witnesses have stated were incorrect.

-“If there are more victims out there and they could be connected to him, it would give resolution to any families who are still searching for answers,” Alexa Danner, one of the executive producers of the new series, told NBC.
+“If there are more victims out there and they could be connected to him, it would give resolution to any families who are still searching for answers,” Alexa Danner, one of the executive producers of the series, told NBC.
 Gacy has not officially been connected to any other murders aside from the 33 he was convicted for by authorities.

 In 2017, victim number 24 was identified by DNA matching as Jimmy Haakenson, a 16-year-old boy who had traveled from Minnesota to Chicago in 1976.
 Six known Gacy victims remain unidentified to this day.